microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ### Keyboard Navigation
-- No action is needed to invoke the InfoBar
-- After navigating to the control via tabbing, the user is automatically focused into the control once navigating to the first actionable item.
-- Once focused, tabbing will iterate through all actionable items in the control in order.
-When tab is pressed on the last element in the InfoBar, focus will continue throughout the page.
+Set the IsOpen property to true in the XAML or code behind to display the InfoBar.
+There is no predefined gesture or keyboard shortcut to open an InfoBar.

+Tab navigation into the InfoBar proceeds through the actionable items.
+The "actionable items" are the action button, focusable elements in the custom content, and the Close button.
+Not all elements may be present in an InfoBar.
-  - A user can also use the left and right arrow keys to navigate between the available buttons
+  - A user can also use the left and right arrow keys to navigate between the actionable items.
-- To close the InfoBar the action or close button needs to be pressed.
+- To close the InfoBar the close button needs to be pressed.
-  - Note: Escape will not close the InfoBar and will instead bubble up the command to the parent components.
+  - Note: Escape will not close the InfoBar and the control does not handle that input.

-### Gamepad
-- The actionable items in the control can be navigated to via spatial navigation.
-- The 'A' button will interact with the item in focus, such as "press" the action or close buttons
-- The InfoBar can be closed via pressing the 'X' close button, pressing the action button, or the 'B' button which will return focus to the element previously in focus.
 ### Assistive Technologies
 InfoBar will leverage the existing APIs used by Windows Notifications.